For Epic Cheers go-live support, please contact NYP IS at nypres.service-now.com/nyp-portal or 212-746-4357

 12. Chief Audit Executive, Cornell University

-13. Deputy CIO (Weill Cornell Medicine-Qatar)
+13. Chief Information Officer (Weill Cornell Medicine-Qatar)

 14. Vice President, Chief Information Security Officer (NewYork-Presbyterian Hospital)